MayLab-UConn/BUMPy/README.md

 * If there's a shape you want to simulate, I can likely make a template for it very quickly.
 Email me with a description of what you want built and I'll add it to the repository.
 ### Bugs
-To report bugs, email Kevin Boyd at kevin.boyd@uconn.edu
+To report bugs, email Kevin Boyd at kevin.boyd@uconn.edu Known bugs:
+* .gro reading is unreliable.
+Suggest using pdb files as input
 ### Tips
 * Units are in Angstroms - be careful with your inputs!
 #### Input bilayer